Billionaire Profile

 Chairman, Meritz Financial Group

-Broke away from Hanjin Group and founded Meritz Financial Group.
+Broke away from Hanjin Group and became chairman of Meritz Financial Group.

 Business Philosophy & Leadership